 Jay and I were giving a talk to the university community.
-It’s a Tibetan Buddhist university so there were Buddhists, some monks, some lay people in the audience who were teachers or members of the university.
-We talked about Nāgārjuna, and everyone's on board.
+It’s a Tibetan Buddhist university so there were Buddhists, some monks, and some lay-people in the audience who were teachers or members of the university.
+We talked about Nāgārjuna, and everyone was on board.
 Then we got round to the point in the lecture where we started to argue that Nāgārjuna was a Dialetheist and the reaction of the audience was quite amazing.
 Half the people in the audience were nodding, “Yeah, yeah, of course.
 That's obvious.
 Yeah”.
 And the other half of the audience were going, “No!
 No!
 How can that be?”.
 So it was clear that this audience of Tibetan Buddhist philosophers were really divided on this issue.
 I guess this shows that the PNC was not as entrenched in that particular Asian tradition as it was in the West.

+And more generally?

 The world has so many cultures that I know little about that I can't really address that question.
 But philosophers are strange birds.
 You know, everyone thinks about philosophical questions.
 I once heard a talk by Tom Stoppard, who said:

 “you know the difference between plumbers and philosophers?
 When philosopher’s go down the pub they talk about philosophy.
-Whereas when plumbers go down the pub, they talk about philosophy”
+Whereas when plumbers go down the pub, they talk about philosophy”.

 This is true because philosophical questions engage everyone's life.
 You know: what are the rights and the wrongs of the Supreme Court in the United States overturning Roe versus Wade?
 What should the British Government be doing about the National Health Service?
 Should we be supporting the war in Ukraine?
 These are the things that any thoughtful person will talk about.
-Of course, maybe they don't examine these questions in the kind of intensive and careful way that philosophers do but they're philosophical questions that people argue about.
+Of course, maybe they don't examine these questions in the kind of intensive and careful way that philosophers do, but they're philosophical questions that people argue about.
 So philosophical questions engage everybody at some level.
 Some philosophical questions are really esoteric.
 OK, let’s give those to the philosophers.
 But a lot of the philosophical questions are important in everyone's life.
 So these are questions you are going to find in every culture.
 But philosophers are slightly strange birds in that what they do - either out of interest or out of their profession - is try to articulate answers to these and the sort of general positions in which they’re embedded in very careful and self-conscious terms.
 I think you find people doing that in all countries too, but it's always going to be a minority because you need some people with the luxury of the time to do that.
 You need at least the culture where there's a chunk of people who have the liberty to sit around drinking alcohol and arguing about these things.
 And that's not all cultures, but most cultures have had a group of people who are lucky enough to be able to do that.